4kk11/mcp-html-templates/README.md

 An MCP server for managing and utilizing HTML templates.
 You can manage various layout templates such as minutes and invoices in HTML format and use them in connection with LLMs.

+You can convert your HTML templates to PDF by using [mcp-html2pdf](https://github.com/4kk11/mcp-html2pdf).

 ## Main Features